-Over the past 15 years the concentration of low-moderate income census tracts and block groups has varied to some degree which prevents Milford from designating a geographical target area for long term CDBG investment.
-A predominate low to moderate income area is located in an around the west and south borders of Milford, along the Housatonic River and Long Island Sound.
+Over the past 15 years the concentration of low-moderate income census tracts and block groups has not exceeded 49%.
+In addition, the number of low/mod households around town fluctuate slightly each year which is why Milford does not have a designating geographical target area for long term CDBG investment.
+A predominate low to moderate income tracks and groups are typically found in the southwest border of Milford, along the Housatonic River and Long Island Sound.
 Census maps containing data on minority concentration, housing and low/moderate income concentrations are attached.